openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 - 1.0 TLS for the Gateway
 - 2.0 TLS and custom domains for your functions
+- 3.0 REST-style API mapping for your functions

 ## 1.0 TLS for the Gateway